A man in business attire with arms crossed, smiling, standing in a modern office environment with blurred background.

 My work has appeared in journals such as Research & Politics and Preventive Medicine Reports.

-I hold a Master of Public Health from the University of Minnesota, a Master of Global Policy Studies from the University of Texas at Austin, and a BA in History and Anthropology from Metropolitan State University of Denver.
+I hold a Master of Public Health from the School of Public Health at the University of Minnesota, a Master of Global Policy Studies from the LBJ School of Public Affairs at University of Texas at Austin, and a BA in History and Anthropology from Metropolitan State University of Denver.

 Before graduate school, I worked in international development roles in Bolivia and Peru, worked as a journalist for the start-up publication Urbanitus in Austin, and worked in lobbying related to health policy in St. Paul.

-I live in Richmond, Virginia, with my wife and two cats, and I have seen Dave Matthews Band in concert 69 times [and counting].
+I live in Richmond, Virginia, with my wife and two cats.